 Do place yourself at the wheelchair user’s eye level to spare both of you a stiff neck if you’re talking for more than a few minutes.

 Do consider distance, weather conditions and physical obstacles such as stairs, curbs and steep hills when giving directions.

-Don’t grab a person with a vision impairment’s arm in order to guide them.
+Don’t grab a person’s arm in order to guide them.

-Do allow a person with a vision impairment to take your arm.
+Do allow the person to take your arm.
 This will help you to guide, rather than propel or lead, the person.

 Do use specifics such as “left a hundred feet” or “right two yards.”

-Do tap the person on the shoulder or wave your hand.
-Look directly at the person and speak clearly, slowly and expressively to establish if the person can read your lips.
-Not everyone with hearing impairments can lip-read.
+Do look directly at the person and speak clearly and expressively to establish if the person can read your lips.
+Remember, not everyone who is deaf or hard-of-hearing can lip-read.
 Those who do will rely on facial expressions and other body language to help understand.
 Show consideration by facing a light source and keeping your hands and food away from your mouth when speaking.
-Keep mustaches well-trimmed.
-Written notes may also help.